-When the heat pump fails to operate, the backup heater and/or booster heater can serve as an emergency heater.
+When the heat pump fails to operate, the backup heater can serve as an emergency heater.
 It then takes over the heat load either automatically or by manual interaction.

-- When Emergency is set to Automatic and a heat pump failure occurs, the backup heater automatically takes over the heat load, and the booster heater in the optional tank takes over the domestic hot water production. - When Emergency is set to Manual and a heat pump failure occurs, the domestic hot water heating and space heating stops.
+- When Emergency is set to Automatic and a heat pump failure occurs, the backup heater automatically takes over the domestic hot water production and space heating. - When Emergency is set to Manual and a heat pump failure occurs, the domestic hot water heating and space heating stops.

-To manually recover it via the user interface, go to the Malfunctioning main menu screen and confirm whether the backup heater and/or booster heater can take over the heat load or not
+To manually recover it via the user interface, go to the Malfunctioning main menu screen and confirm whether the backup heater can take over the heat load or not.